hard-nett/docs/developing/guides/structure/transaction.md

 Each Cosmos SDK app implementation will have its own modules and therefore its own message types, in addition to basic ones inherited from the Cosmos SDK.

-When the Cosmos app, in this example osmosisd, and specifically the target module, in our example `gamm`, receives the message, it in turn does internal activities, including sending various messages that comprise the fulfillment of the requested transaction.
+When the Cosmos app, in this example terpd, and specifically the target module, in our example `gamm`, receives the message, it in turn does internal activities, including sending various messages that comprise the fulfillment of the requested transaction.
 These are recorded in the `logs`.